 B-School is an online program developed by Marie Forleo, host of the award winning show Marie TV who describes herself as ‘an entrepreneur, writer, philanthropist and unshakable optimist dedicated to helping you become the person you most want to be’.

-Marie is about to open her incredible program B-School and unlike many business programs, this one teaches you both timeless business principles and actionable steps you can take straight away to start seeing results in your business.
+Marie has just opened her incredible program B-School and unlike many business programs, this one teaches you both timeless business principles and actionable steps you can take straight away to start seeing results in your business.
 It’s the perfect blend of theory, strategy, and tactics.
 Here’s my review of it.

 - My background with B-School

 - What I’ve gotten out of the experience

 - What stage of business you need to be in

 - What kind of results you can expect

 1. MY BACKGROUND WITH B-SCHOOL